Wildlife smuggling: Association of Southeast Asian Nations Wild Enforcement Network

 The Freeland Foundation and TRAFFIC Southeast Asia worked with the Thai government and the Association of Southeast Asian Nations (ASEAN), to establish the ASEAN Wildlife Enforcement Network (ASEAN-WEN) in 2005.
 ASEAN-WEN oversees cross-border cooperation and aims to strengthen the collective law enforcement capacity of the ten ASEAN member countries.
 It is the largest regional wildlife law enforcement collaboration in the world and receives support from the United States Agency for International Development.

 South Asian Enforcement Network

 The South Asian Enforcement Network (SAWEN) was created with the help of CAWT and TRAFFIC.
 In 2008, South Asian environment ministers agreed to create SAWEN under the support of the South Asia Co-operative Environment Programme.
 The SAWEN countries include Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.

 Convention on International Trade in Endangered Species

 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) directs its efforts at the supply side of wildlife smuggling.
 It aims to end wildlife smuggling and to ensure that international trade does not threaten endangered species.
 For example, Vicuna, the smallest member of the camelid family, was endangered because it was massively hunted for its wool.
 But after the Vicunas were under the protection of CITES, their numbers increased to reach 350,000 by 2008.

-By country
+By region

+Asia

+Wildlife smuggling hubs in Asia include: